PatelRushin/Dijkstra-Algorithm/README.md

 python Djikstras_Algorithm.py

 This will execute the script and display the shortest distances from the start node to all other nodes in the console.

+# Example

+The example graph used in this script is shown as a table of numbers, where each number shows the travel cost from one node to another.
+If a number is 0, it means there's no direct route connecting those two nodes.